Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 - Click Allow to export the certificate to MAC

 Step 4 – Upload Your Certificate to PushEngage

 - Navigate to Settings > Advance Settings > Safari web Push Settings > Enter Website Push Id > Private key file and password.
 Once done, click on Save Changes.

 - If settings are done correctly, you will get a message “Settings successfully updated. “

 That’s all and you can now send notifications to your subscribers using Safari.
 We also support push notifications on chrome and firefox browsers as well.

-If in case you run into any issues, please feel to contact us by clicking here.
+If in case you run into any issues, please feel free to contact us by clicking here.
 Our support team would be able to help you.